JWH709/Buffoon-Builder/Notes/NOTES.md

 # Goals for the 22nd-29th:

-- Add animation to text box when hovering
 - For image crop, switch to a full screen model with full image size ✔️
 	- If image size is too big, Say no ✔️
-- Commit to a mobile design
+- Commit to a mobile design ✔️
-	- Message for feedback if not confident
+	- Message for feedback if not confident ✔️
-- Then begin working on the new format
+- Then begin working on the new format ✔️
 - Add input to other blocks
 	- For both Context blocks and condition blocks
 	- look into icon packs which may include card